-It’s also wise to research whether any accidental damage by paying holidaymakers is covered.
+It’s also wise to research whether any accidental damage by paying guests is covered.
 In some cases, it isn’t which could be another costly expense for holiday home owners.
 It’s reasonable to inquire whether you can add this cover to your policy.

-Although many insurance policies cover malicious damage, not many insurers cover malicious damage caused by tenants/paying guests as standard.
+Although many insurance policies cover malicious damage, not many insurers cover malicious damage caused by paying guests as standard.
 Check if your policy does or if it can be added for an extra cost.
 Also, check if malicious damage by family members is covered.

 Wilful and malicious acts can involve instances of arson, causing significant damage.
 It is important therefore that your insurance covers your holiday let.

-Although most holidays are under 30 days, some owners let for a couple of months in the shoulder season.
+Although most holidays are under 30 days, some owners let for a couple of months during the shoulder season.
 In some instances, rental properties have been used as a cannabis factory.
 However, many policies are rendered invalid when criminal activity has taken place in a property.
 Check your cover.